mhornstein/DK-NLP/deployment/kubernetes/README.md

 # Kubernetes Deployment Guide

-This directory contains Kubernetes (k8s) configuration files for deploying the application using the Kubernetes technology.
+This directory contains the Kubernetes (k8s) configuration files for deploying the application using the Kubernetes technology.

 Initially created as a learning resource to understand Kubernetes, this directory has evolved to be managed through Helm later on.